-Drivers in the US and Canada often see warnings about driving safety and deer, particularly during the fall foliage season.
-Take deer and moose warnings seriously.
-Hitting deer or moose with your car can kill you, cause serious injury and smash up your vehicle.
-If you plan to visit a state or province known for its herds of deer or moose, take time to learn how to avoid hitting these animals with your car.
+If you are driving in the northern U.S. or Canada and see a sign on the road warning that deer and moose are in the area, you should take it very seriously.
+Hitting deer or moose with your car can cause serious and deadly injury and smash up your vehicle.
+If you plan to visit a state or province known for its herds of deer or moose, like Maine or Quebec, take the time to learn how to avoid hitting these animals.

 How to Avoid Hitting a Deer